1939 Auckland Rugby League season: Round 15

 Mt Albert struggled to beat Marist but two converted tries brought them victory.
 Gerry Hughes, their new five eighth played an outstanding game "and one try that he got was the result of incisive running and swift changes of direction".
 Cyril Erickson and Kenneth Finlayson were particular good in the Marist forwards.
 For Mt Albert, Richard Shadbolt, Walter Cameron, and Joseph Gunning "were all deserving of places in the New Zealand team" according to the Auckland Star, however none of them was actually selected.
 W Walker "played brilliantly at halfback" however Bob Banham and Bruce Donaldson did not play as well together as usual in the five eighths.
 Donaldson did kick well though, kicking six goals.
-Of their wings, Roy Hardgrave was "more impressive" than his team mate Arthur Hardgrave though it was noted that Hardgrave was more experienced in his sixteenth year of senior football compared to McInnarney in just his second.
+Of their wings, Roy Hardgrave was "more impressive" than his teammate Arthur Hardgrave though it was noted that Hardgrave was more experienced in his sixteenth year of senior football compared to McInnarney in just his second.
 For the second week in a row Martin Hansen had to fill in at fullback with H McLachlan absent.
 Marist would likely have won but Des Herring beat tackles by Jimmy Chalmers and Gerry Hughes and then a forward before he passed to Hardgrave who scored.
 Bert Leatherbarrow "took the hooking honours" from Kenneth Finlayson.
 Manukau beat Richmond 23-14 and it George Nēpia "gave a display that was so good that it could only occasion regrets that he is not in the New Zealand team to go to England, while Brodrick's display at wing three-quarter was refreshing after some of the weak displays in the position given in the recent trial matches.
 Brodrick is a versatile player, and with speed and over 14st weight is a decidedly unusual type of back".
 In addition to those two, "Tommy Chase was brilliant, and Jack Hemi and Peter Mahima were in excellent form".
 Chase being "undoubtedly" the outstanding player for Manukau.
 In their forwards Pita Ririnui and J Marsh "were outstanding".
 Ririnui "played easily his best game of this season".
 In the Richmond forwards Jack McLeod "was the best".
 Their best back was Trevor Bramley at fullback.
 Alf Broadhead of Richmond was sent off for “reckless tackling” and suspended for one week.
 Jack Satherley received a bad face injury and had to be treated at Auckland Hospital.
-In Newton's 11-10 win over a depleted North Shore side Claude Dempsey who had been brought up into the five eighths, Linley Sanders, Mortimer Stephens, and brother Bill and Donald Mckenzie "shared the honours".
+In Newton's 11–10 win over a depleted North Shore side Claude Dempsey who had been brought up into the five eighths, Linley Sanders, Mortimer Stephens, and brother Bill and Donald Mckenzie "shared the honours".
 Dempsey went off near the end of the game after being injured.
 North Shore was without Jack Smith, Verdun Scott, Ivor Stirling, and Ross Jones who had been selected for the New Zealand team to tour.
 Their best player was Ted Scott, their loose forward "who seemed to be wherever he was wanted, and retrieved many an awkward situation".
-Despite Newton's perceived advantage they only led 4-0 at halftime following two penalties to S Anderson.
+Despite Newton's perceived advantage they only led 4–0 at halftime following two penalties to S Anderson.
 North Shore then suffered two further losses when wingers Bennetts and O'Brien in the forwards left the field injured to be replaced by Somervell and G. Brown.
 Ponsonby dominated their match with Papakura largely thanks to their hooker Huck Flanagan who won the ball consistently from the scrums.
 Clarrie Petersen once again played in the backs and he and Roy Nurse were "the outstanding players" in that area for Ponsonby.